-It has been about a month since the last earnings report for United Therapeutics (UTHR).
-Shares have lost about 0.3% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for United Therapeutics (UTHR).
+Shares have lost about 8.8% in that time frame, underperforming the S&P 500.

-United Therapeutics reported earnings of $2.19 per share for the fourth quarter of 2020, which missed the Zacks Consensus Estimate of $2.97 per share.
-Earnings were higher than the year-ago earnings of $1.20 per share.
+United Therapeutics reported earnings of 61 cents per share for first-quarter 2021, which missed the Zacks Consensus Estimate of $2.60 per share.
+Earnings declined 80% year over year due to higher R&D costs in the quarter.

-The abovementioned earnings include the impact of share-based compensation expenses, unrealized gains/losses on investments in privately-held companies, license related fees and other items.
-Excluding these items, adjusted earnings were $3.31 per share, up 68.9% year over year.
+The abovementioned earnings include the impact of share-based compensation expenses, impairment charges, charges related to purchase of a priority review voucher and other items.
+Excluding these items, adjusted earnings were $3.49 per share, down 3% year over year.

 United Therapeutics markets four products for pulmonary arterial hypertension (PAH) — Remodulin, Tyvaso, Adcirca and Orenitram.
-Higher sales of Orenitram, Remodulin and Tyvaso offset lower sales of Unituxin and Adcirca in the quarter.
+Higher sales of Orenitram, Unituxin and Tyvaso offset lower sales of Remodulin and Adcirca.

 Quarter in Detail

-Tyvaso sales totaled $131.7 million, up 44% year over year, gaining from higher volumes as a result of patient growth and price increases.
-Remodulin sales were $127.9 million, up 19% year over year.
+Tyvaso sales totaled $123.0 million, up 20% year over year, gaining from higher volumes as a result of patient growth.
+Remodulin sales were $130.2 million, down 10% year over year due to decline in both the United States and international revenues.

-Research and development (R&D) expenses were $126.1 million in the quarter, up 11% year over year.
-Selling, general and administrative expense rose 51% to $158.7 million in the quarter.
+Research and development (R&D) expenses were $303.7 million in the quarter, up 315% year over year due to $105 million paid to purchase a pediatric disease priority review voucher (PRV) and charges related to the decision to discontinue Trevyent development.
+Selling, general and administrative expense rose 26% to $117.2 million in the quarter.

 How Have Estimates Been Moving Since Then?

-Currently, United Therapeutics has an average Growth Score of C, a grade with the same score on the momentum front.
-Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+Currently, United Therapeutics has an average Growth Score of C, however its Momentum Score is doing a bit better with a B. Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of B. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions looks promising.
 Notably, United Therapeutics has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.